kantale/scripts/tickets/1463_Acquire_data_for_BMI_meta-analysis.md

         * Elisa's comment: Maybe use: adjustment for age, age^2 and gender.
 It is just that you want to be consistent in the whole plan, to make sure that people do the right analysis. **Finally changed to:** and adjustment for age, age^2 and gender.
         * Jana's comment: (gender) should be removed as we will not have the analysis in a combined sample

-* Comments about analysis plan from :
+* Comments about analysis plan from Setten, J. van:
     * J.vanSetten: Restructured the 'traits' paragraph in order to look more like a to-do list.
     * "It is preferable a smaller sample size but measured under objective condition rather a larger sample size with a careless phenotype reporting". **Deleted**
+    * So what is the optimal tradeoff between asking too much from cohorts and satisfying reviewers?